ivan-major/front-co/README.md

 Weather APP

-Application is showing temperature of biggest cities of Ukraine up to 7 days.
+Application is showing the temperature of the biggest cities of Ukraine for up to 7 days.

-Functionality: changing dates, adding and remuwing cities from list, sorting list
+Functionality: changing dates, adding and removing cities from the list, sorting the list.

 Tecnologies:
 - Vue 2,
 - HTML
 - SCSS,
 - BEM,
-- Fetchig data from API https://open-meteo.com/en/docs#api_form
+- Fetching data from API https://open-meteo.com/en/docs#api_form